AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 Each VPC has 1 public subnet and 2 private subnets.

-Deploy ACX as a virtual router
+Deploy CloudN as a virtual router
 ------------------------------------

-You can deploy ACX as a virtual router and in a remote site to allow the remote site network to connect securely and directly to a VPC created by the main datacenter deployed cloudN, as shown below.
+You can deploy CloudN as a virtual router and in a remote site to allow the remote site network to connect securely and directly to a VPC created by the main datacenter deployed cloudN, as shown below.

 |image8|

-In this deployment, ACX functions as a router.
-It is not required that ACX is deployed in large subnet segment, it is not even required that ACX is deployed in a subnet of its own.
-What is required is that the default gateway of the subnet where ACX is deployed has a static route configured that routes traffic destined to the VPC CIDR where this remote site wish to connect to the ACX.
+In this deployment, CloudN functions as a router.
+It is not required that CloudN is deployed in large subnet segment, it is not even required that CloudN is deployed in a subnet of its own.
+What is required is that the default gateway of the subnet where CloudN is deployed has a static route configured that routes traffic destined to the VPC CIDR where this remote site wish to connect to the CloudN.

 Network Interfaces
 ------------------

-ACX local gateway is installed as a VM host with two network interfaces.
+CloudN local gateway is installed as a VM host with two network interfaces.
 Make sure the two interfaces are on the same VLAN or subnet.

-If ACX runs on a VMware Workstation, VMware Fusion or VMware Player, you do not need to configure the network interfaces as they are pre-configured as part of OVF image, unless you are installing them in NAT mode subnet (in which case make sure both Network Adapters are in NAT mode)
+If CloudN runs on a VMware Workstation, VMware Fusion or VMware Player, you do not need to configure the network interfaces as they are pre-configured as part of OVF image, unless you are installing them in NAT mode subnet (in which case make sure both Network Adapters are in NAT mode)

-If ACX runs on VMware ESXi host, follow the instruction in the next chapter to enable promiscuous mode and forged transmit mode for both interfaces.
+If CloudN runs on VMware ESXi host, follow the instruction in the next chapter to enable promiscuous mode and forged transmit mode for both interfaces.

-If ACX runs on Microsoft Hyper-V, you do not need to configure the network interfaces as they are pre-configured as part of VHD image.
+If CloudN runs on Microsoft Hyper-V, you do not need to configure the network interfaces as they are pre-configured as part of VHD image.
 Make sure that “Enable MAC Address Spoofing” is enabled (explained in the installation section)

-If ACX runs on VirtualBox, both network interfaces need to be in bridge mode.
+If CloudN runs on VirtualBox, both network interfaces need to be in bridge mode.
 Instructions to do this are available in section 5.7.2

 Internet Connectivity
 ---------------------

-ACX needs to have Internet connectivity to perform most its functions.
+CloudN needs to have Internet connectivity to perform most its functions.

 Proxy Settings